ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 buckets are not empty: bucket #3 (keys 36, 25 and 14) and bucket #8 (key 19).
 Thin arrows are pointers from the `_Hashtable` internal linked list from the previous picture, this time slightly rearranged and grouped together by buckets.
-Now you can probably understand better what I meant by phrase «each bucket stores pointer to the node before first node from the bucket».
+Now you can probably understand better what I meant by the phrase «each bucket stores a pointer to the node before the first node from the bucket».
+Bucket #3 has keys 36, 25 and 14, but a `_Hash_node_base*` from `_M_buckets` array point to the element with a key 19, which is a **previous** element in the hash table iteration order.
+Same logic is true for the bucket
-Bucket #3 has keys 36, 25 and 14, but a `_Hash_node_base*` from `_M_buckets`
+#3.
+For this bucket `_M_buckets` array has a pointer to the `_M_before_begin`
-array point to the element with a key 19, which a **previous** element in the hash table iteration order.
-Same logic is true for the bucket #3.
-For this bucket `_M_buckets` array has a pointer to the `_M_before_begin` sentinel node.
+sentinel node.

 ## «Fast» and «slow» hash functions